IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-react.md

 ### {PackageGauges}

+- `XamRadialGauge`
+    - New title/subtitle properties. `TitleText`, `SubtitleText` will appear near the bottom the gauge.
+In addition, the various title/subtitle font properties were added such as `TitleFontSize`, `TitleFontFamily`, `TitleFontStyle`, and `TitleFontWeight`.
+Finally, the new `TitleDisplaysValue` will allow the value to correspond with the needle's position.
     - New `OpticalScalingEnabled` and `OpticalScalingSize` properties for the `XamRadialGauge`.
 This new feature will manage the size at which labels, titles, and subtitles of the gauge have 100% optical scaling.
 You can read more about this new feature [here](radial-gauge.md#optical-scaling)
+    - New highlight needle was added. `HighlightValue` and `HighlightValueDisplayMode` when both are provided a value and 'Overlay' setting, this will make the main needle to appear faded and a new needle will appear.
+- `XamLinearGauge`
+    - New highlight needle was added. `HighlightValue` and `HighlightValueDisplayMode` when both are provided a value and 'Overlay' setting, this will make the main needle to appear faded and a new needle will appear.
+- `XamBulletGraph`
+    - The Performance bar will now reflect a difference between the value and new `HighlightValue` when the `HighlightValueDisplayMode` is applied to the 'Overlay' setting.
+The highlight value will reflect the completed measured percentage as a filled in color while the remaining bar's appearance will appear faded to the assigned value, illustrating the performance in real-time.

 ### {PackageCommon}

 - New `Textarea` component